VerdioWong/Pyramid-Tic-Tac-Toe/README.md

 # Pyramid Tic-Tac-Toe

-A simple Tic-Tac-Toe game implemented in React with a pyramid board design.
+A simple Tic-Tac-Toe game implemented in React and Tailwind CSS styling with a pyramid board design.

 ## Prerequisites